-If the owl is your power animal, remember to stay true to your ideas, even if the crowd is skeptical or downright mean.
-Even if the mob makes fun of you, your ideas, and your differences, treating you like an outcast, don’t let them ruffle your feathers.
+When the owl is your spirit guide, you must remember to stay true to your ideas, even if the crowd is skeptical or downright mean.
+If the mob makes fun of you, your ideas, or your differences, and treats you like an outcast – don’t let them ruffle your feathers.
 As Mark Twain once said, “Everyone with an idea is a crank until the idea succeeds.”
 Stay true to yourself.

 The owl spirit animal represents the free thinker, the oddball, and the quintessential entrepreneur.
-Owls see things that others do not.
-They have special powers that other birds lack, which causes jealousy.
+Owls see what others do not.
+They have unusual skills that can cause jealousy in others.
 Yet, they hold true to their ideas and visions, despite the negativity and harassment from naysayers.

-While owls have been described as having super-powers, they are not the best nest builders, according to the Owl Research Institute.
-Yet, perhaps it’s not so much a lack of skill as it is that nest building takes a needless amount of work?
+While owls have been described as having superpowers, they are known to not be the best nest builders.2 Yet, perhaps it’s not so much a lack of skill as it is that nest building takes a needless amount of work?
 After all, why build a nest from scratch when there are so many other existing possibilities?

 Owls are known to take the nests that other birds have built.
-Great horned owls will use vacant nests in trees or on cliffs that were built by hawks, crows, magpies, or other birds.
-Other owls will nest in hollows in trees, which may occur naturally or have been drilled out by woodpeckers.
+For instance, great horned owls will use vacant nests in trees or on cliffs that were built by hawks, crows, or magpies.
+Other owls will nest in hollows in trees, which occur naturally or have been drilled out by woodpeckers.

 As their name implies, burrowing owls will nest in underground tunnels that have already been dug by ground squirrels, prairie dogs, badgers, or other burrowing animals.